camunda/camunda-docs-manual/content/update/minor/712-to-713/_index.md

 # DMN 1.3 Support in Cockpit

-With this release, cockpit adds support for DMN 1.3, the next version of the DMN standard.
+With this release, Cockpit adds support for DMN 1.3, the next version of the DMN standard.
 If you edit and deploy DMN diagrams in Cockpit, which use earlier versions of DMN, they will automatically be migrated to DMN 1.3.

 The Camunda engine already supports the DMN 1.3 namespace by default, so there are no more steps required to migrate.
 Make sure you have the latest version of [Camunda Modeler](https://camunda.com/download/modeler/) installed to edit DMN 1.3 files locally.